For more information on clubs and organizations contact:

 KORU Internet Radio

 KORU is two 24/7 internet radio stations sponsored by the Communication Arts - Media department.
-We have an all-English and an all Spanish station.
+We have both an English and Spanish station.

 C.S.
 Lewis and Inklings